Click here to jump straight to the reviews!

 Other feature are the several levels of attenuation you can use to manage your gain staging.
 These pads will keep distortion out when recording loud sources.
 It also features three different low-cut and bass roll-off switches when you're working on sources like vocals when you know there should be no sub-bass.
 This helps give you the cleanest signal possible so you don't have to get into destructive equalization later.

 You knew a Shure mic would make this list.
-The Shure KSM27 is a popular choice for vocals, drum overheads, and anything that requires the sensitivity of a large diaphragm condenser while handling bass with finesse.
+The Shure KSM32, the upgraded new version of the classic KSM27, is a popular choice for vocals, drum overheads, and anything that requires the sensitivity of a large diaphragm condenser while handling bass with finesse.
 I know a lot of male vocalists with deep voices prefer this mic over other alternatives for that very reason.

 The mesh features a triple layer windscreen behind the grill and you can get away without a pop filter most of the time but I'd keep one up anyways.
 Why risk a great vocal take on such a great mic?